gitsense/devboard/docs/boards.md

 <a name=create-boards-dir></a>
 ### 1. Boards directory

 First, create the package "boards" directory if one does not exist.
-For example, if you would like to create a board in the "acme" package, the path to the "boards" directory would be:
+For example, if you would like to create a board in the "acme" package, the path to the "acme boards" directory would be:

     /<devboard>    <-- installation directory
       /packages    <-- packages directory
         /acme      <-- package directory
           /boards  <-- package boards directory

-To learn more, please refer to the [Packages]() document.
+To learn more, please refer to the [Packages](http://devboard.gitsense.com?board=welcome.packages) document.

 <a name=board></a>
 ### 2. Board